VirajBandara138/AI-Based-Home-Planner/README.md

 - Implementing a **3D visualization module** for immersive architectural design.

 ## Contributing
 Contributions are welcome!
-Feel free to submit a pull request or report issues.
+Feel free to submit a pulll request or report issues.

 ## License
 This project is licensed under the **MIT License**.